jbkinney/logomaker/docs/tutorial.rst

 where the denominator is included to explicitly enforce the the requirement that :math:`\sum_c p_{ic} = 1` at every :math:`i`.
 Note that :math:`b_{ic}` will often not depend on :math:`i`, but it does vary with :math:`i` in some cases, such as computation of enrichment scores in deep mutational scanning experiments.
 Enrichment logos have heights given by the :math:`w_{ci}` values, which can be either positive or negative.
-The y-axis is labeled ':math:`\log_2` enrichment' by default.

 Information matrix
 ------------------

-Information logos were described in the original 1990 paper of Schneider and Stephens cite{Schneider}, and remain the most popular type of sequence logo.
+Information logos were described in the original 1990 paper of Schneider and Stephens [#weblogo1990]_, and remain the most popular type of sequence logo.
 The entries :math:`I_{ic}` in the corresponding information matrices are given by